 About Dan & Jennifer Gilbert

 Dan Gilbert is Founder and Chairman of Rocket Companies, which went public on August 6, 2020.
 He is also Founder and Chairman of Quicken Loans, the nation’s largest mortgage lender.
-He is also Founder and Chairman of Rock Ventures, the umbrella entity for his portfolio of business and real estate investments, and Chairman of the Cleveland Cavaliers.
-For the past four consecutive years, the Cleveland Cavaliers have made appearances in the NBA Finals, and in 2016 won the NBA championship.
-Rock Ventures and its more than 100 affiliated companies across the country employ more than 30,000 team members, including more than 17,000 in Detroit’s urban core.
+He is also Founder and Chairman of the Rock Family of Companies, a portfolio of technology businesses and real estate investments, and Chairman of the Cleveland Cavaliers.
+In 2016, the Cleveland Cavaliers won the NBA championship.
+The Rock Family of Companies and its more than 100 affiliated companies across the country employ more than 30,000 team members, including more than 17,000 in Detroit’s urban core.

 Between 2013 and 2017, Detroit-based Quicken Loans closed nearly a half a trillion dollars in home loan volume across all 50 states, and in 2018, for the ninth consecutive year, earned J.D.
 Power’s highest rating for client satisfaction among all U.S. mortgage lenders.

 Dan is also an active investor in fintech, sports-related and consumer direct companies.
 Dan is a Founder and Principal of Detroit Venture Partners (DVP), a venture capital firm that funds startup and early-stage technology companies and a Founding Partner of Detroit-based private equity group Rockbridge Growth Equity.